-On the other hand, Customers of Blue Apron can select from only 8 dishes per week in the two-person plan and a very limited menu of only 4 dishes in the Family Plan.
+On the other hand, Customers of Blue Apron can select from 8 dishes per week in the two-person plan of 4 dishes in the Family Plan.

 Style and complexity of dishes

 I am happy to say that most dish I tried from both Sun Basket and Plated tasted delicious!
-Our impression is that Sun Basket are more focused than Blue Apron on creating recipes with a shorter cooking time, stating that most of their meals take only 30 minutes to prepare using easy-to-follow recipes.
-I would also say that Sun Basket is much more focused on bringing healthy dinner to the table, whereas Blue Apron offers a more classic with a twist dishes, but with no real focus on healthy aspects.
+Our impression is that Sun Basket are more focused on creating recipes with a shorter cooking time, stating that most of their meals take only 30 minutes to prepare using easy-to-follow recipes.
+I would also say that Sun Basket is focused on bringing healthy dinner to the table, whereas Blue Apron offers a more classic with a twist dishes.

 Quality of products